Mt 16:13 Now when Jesus came into the district of Caesarea Philippi, He asked His disciples, “Who do men say that the Son of Man is?”

 Who are the learned?
 Look closely and we can see by experience how people believe what has been taught to them.
 If we grow up in a Jewish family, we are likely to be Jewish.
 The same can be said if we grew up in a Muslim or Hindu family.
 As children, teenagers or adults, we can easily follow the teaching of those we trust.
 But just because we feel something is true, it doesn't make it true.
 So be serious in seeking God's truth and you will find that only the keys of Peter can lead us to knowledge, truth and His graces.

-I say it with complete faith and certainty that the Holy Trinity has revealed knowledge, truth and grace using the keys of Peter, through Ecumenical Councils, Papal Encyclicals, Bulls and Briefs, 33 Doctors of the Church and the "City of God written by Mary of Agreda.
+Truth and grace is revealed to us using the keys of Peter, through Ecumenical Councils, Papal Encyclicals, Bulls and Briefs, 35 Doctors of the Church and the "City of God" written by Mary of Agreda.
 It's through the Pope's approval that we can be sure of God's truth.
 But many people feel very strongly that they are being lead by God's Spirit and reject the keys.
 But these people actually follow doctrines written down by other men.
 They learn doctrine created by others, like John Darby and the rapture, and make this doctrine their own.
 But could it be that Jesus is calling such religious men "the wise and the learned"?

 Jn 10:7 So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.